Congratulations on successfully completing the Grade 8 Entry-Level Referee Course!

 IMPORTANT: Having completed the course, you are registered with US Soccer as a referee for the rest of 2018 and all of 2019.
-You will have to register for 2020 between August 1 and November 1 of next year.
+You will have to register for 2020 between August 1 and November 1 of 2019.
 Registration is required annually.
-I'll e-Mail you re-registration instructions next Summer.
+I'll e-Mail you re-registration instructions in the Summer.

 R. C. Walaska

 North Liberty, IA

 - Make sure you understand what the referee wants you to do in managing substitutions, how long to hold the offside signal, etc.